CyberFlameGO/svnpython/Doc/library/doctest.rst

    .. versionadded:: 2.4

 :class:`DocTestFinder` defines the following method:

-   .. method:: find(obj[, name][, module][, globs][, extraglobs])
+.. method:: DocTestFinder.find(obj[, name][, module][, globs][, extraglobs])

    Return a list of the :class:`DocTest`\ s that are defined by *obj*'s docstring, or by any of its contained objects' docstrings.

    The optional argument *name* specifies the object's name; this name will be used to construct names for the returned :class:`DocTest`\ s.
 If *name* is not specified, then ``obj.__name__`` is used.

    The optional parameter *module* is the module that contains the given object.
    If the module is not specified or is None, then the test finder will attempt to automatically determine the correct module.
 The object's module is used:

    * As a default namespace, if *globs* is not specified.

    * To prevent the DocTestFinder from extracting DocTests from objects that are imported from other modules.
 (Contained objects with modules other than *module* are ignored.)

    * To find the name of the file containing the object.

    * To help find the line number of the object within its file.

    If *module* is ``False``, no attempt to find the module will be made.
 This is obscure, of use mostly in testing doctest itself: if *module* is ``False``, or is ``None`` but cannot be found automatically, then all objects are considered to belong to the (non-existent) module, so all contained objects will (recursively) be searched for doctests.

    The globals for each :class:`DocTest` is formed by combining *globs* and *extraglobs* (bindings in *extraglobs* override bindings in *globs*).
 A new shallow copy of the globals dictionary is created for each :class:`DocTest`.
 If *globs* is not specified, then it defaults to the module's *__dict__*, if specified, or ``{}`` otherwise.
 If *extraglobs* is not specified, then it defaults to ``{}``.

 .. _doctest-doctestparser: